molgenis/molgenis/docs/developer_documentation/app-development.md

-# Creating apps for MOLGENIS
+# Create apps

+You can create add-on user interfaces using html+javascript.
 To be able to host your app inside MOLGENIS, you need to create an archive in a specific format.
 To get started right away, you can download an [example archive here](../data/example-app.zip).
 Following paragraphs will explain in detail how to construct and configure your resources to make it a certified MOLGENIS app.

 ## Archive structure
 If you downloaded the example archive, you probably noticed that the structure of the archive is pretty straight forward.